dentarg/auth0-blog/_posts/2018-04-23-adding-salt-to-hashing-a-better-way-to-store-passwords.md

  Both dictionary attacks and brute-force attacks require the real-time computation of the hash.
 Since a good hash function is _slow_, this would take a lot of time.
 To circumvent this problem, the attacker may rely on a rainbow table.

 A *rainbow table* can make the exploitation of unsalted passwords easier.
 A [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table) is essentially a _pre-computed_ database of hashes.
 Dictionaries and random strings are run through a selected hash function and the pre-image/hash mapping is stored in a table.
-The attacker can then simply d o a password reverse lookup by using the stolen hashes.
+The attacker can then simply do a password reverse lookup by using the stolen hashes.

 The main difference between a rainbow table attack and a dictionary and brute-force attack is _pre-computation_.
 Rainbow table attacks are fast because the attacker doesn't have to spend any time computing any hashes.
 The trade-off for the speed gained is the immense amount of space required to host a rainbow table.
 We could say that a rainbow table attack is a pre-computed dictionary and/or brute-force attack.